-- 6 envelopes
+- 3 envelopes

-- 2 pieces of paper
+- Paper

 - Glue

-- Paper

 - Scissors

 - A piece of string or ribbon

-- Lay your envelopes out and glue the flaps of each envelope to the front side of another envelope. - Put the envelopes under something heavy (like a stack of books) and let the glue dry. - Cut your paper into 6 pieces, one for each envelope.
-Make sure the pieces are big enough to write on. - On each piece, finish one of the following sentences. - 1.
-Looking back on my time at home (in quarantine), I will remember... - 2.
-What I typically do during the day is... - 3.
-The biggest change for me has been... - 4.
-Some things that I like and dislike are... - 5.
-The people I spend time with are... - 6.
-The thing that I am most looking forward to doing when this is over is... - Put one piece of paper in each envelope. - Fold your book, decorate the front and put your name date on the cover.
-Tie it closed with string or ribbon. - Save your accordion book to look back on years from now.
+- You can glue your envelopes together like a fan or you can keep them separate and just put them in a pile. - To glue them together, lay them out and glue the flaps of each envelope to the front side of another envelope.
+You can also just use the sticky part of the envelope. - If you glued or stuck them together, let them dry. - Cut 3 pieces of paper, one for each envelope.
+Make sure the pieces are big enough to write or draw on. - On each piece of paper, draw a picture or write a note about what your time at home has been like.
+Use these 3 idea starters: - 1.
+What I do during the day is... - 2.
+Some things that I like and dislike are... - 3.
+The people I spend time with are... - Put one piece of paper in each envelope. - If you glued or stuck your envelopes together, fold them like a fan.
+If you did not glue them, you can put them in a pile. - Draw on the front of your book or pile of envelopes.
+Any side can be the top.
+Remember to put your name and the date on it. - Tie it closed with string or ribbon. - Save your book to look back on years from now.